erickbytes/divbull/divbull.com/content/blog/Selling-Stocks-to-Buy-a-House.md

 tend to come from stocks over time, but sometimes life is not about seeking the optimal return.
 A home brings obvious benefits like a place to live or a source of rental income.
 With that said, there is substantial risk that I will regret selling the stocks if the stock market continues to rise.
 Historical data says it likely will.
-The opportuity cost of taking money from stocks to invest in real estate may be huge.
+The opportunity cost of taking money from stocks to invest in real estate may be huge.
 If that is the case, at least I'll still have 66% of my stocks in the game.

 **Liquid vs. Non-Liquid Assets**